shanmukhananda/sourcetrail-cls/README.md

 ## Known Issues

-- Ouput file will always be `project.srctrldb`
+- Output file will always be `project.srctrldb`
     - Original idea is to parametrize output file by taking the output path as argument
     - If you run the app `sourcetrail-cls.cls2srctrl`, parameter `--srctrldb_output` has no effect
     - It is possible to create `.srctrldb` file using this idea.
 But the created file fails to load in Sourcetrail.
 This needs to be investigated.
-    - Output path is hardcoded in file, `src/cls2srctrl/cls2srctr.hpp`, function `cls2st::cls2srctrl::create_srctrldb`
+    - Output path is hard-coded in file, `src/cls2srctrl/cls2srctrl.cpp`, function `cls2st::cls2srctrl::create_srctrldb`